-In July of 1966, the State Board of Education approved the formation of the Area I Vocational-Technical School with Calmar as its administrative headquarters.
+In July 1966, the State Board of Education approved the formation of the Area One Vocational-Technical School with Calmar as its administrative headquarters.
 The district approved included public school districts in Allamakee, Chickasaw, Clayton, Fayette, Howard and Winneshiek counties, as well as sections of Bremer, Buchanan and Mitchell counties.

-On September 5, 1967, Area I Vocational-Technical School had 170 students enrolled in 12 programs.
-The school also broke ground on construction of college facilities on the 210-acre Calmar campus, which now includes Darwin L. Schrage Administration, Max Clark Hall, Wilder Business Center, Industrial Technologies, Student Center, Agricultural Technologies, Beef Science Education Center, Child Development Center and Iowa's Dairy Center, a \$4.1 million dairy education center and applied research laboratory built in 2000.
+On Sept.
+5, 1967, Area One Vocational-Technical School had 170 students enrolled in 12 programs.
+The school also broke ground on construction of facilities on the 210-acre Calmar campus, which now includes Darwin L. Schrage Administration building, Max Clark Hall, Wilder Business Center, Industrial Technologies, Student Center, Agricultural Technologies, Beef Science Education Facility, Child Development Center and lowa's Dairy Center, a \$4.1 million dairy education center and applied research laboratory built in 2000.

-The merged Area I Vocational-Technical School was enlarged in 1970 to include the public school districts in Dubuque and Delaware counties and sections of Jones and Jackson counties.
-In 1971, the school began offering career education programs in Dubuque at several locations throughout the city, including the Roshek building.
+The merged Area One Vocational-Technical School was enlarged in 1970 to include the public school districts in Dubuque and Delaware counties and sections of Jones and Jackson counties.
+In 1971, the school began offering career education programs at several locations throughout Dubuque, including the Roshek building.

-In April 1979, Area I Vocational-Technical School changed its name to Northeast Iowa Technical Institute.
+In April 1979, Area One Vocational-Technical School changed its name to Northeast Iowa Technical Institute.
 This same year, the Peosta campus was established.
-The Peosta campus currently includes the main building, the Gas Utilities and Construction building, a Child Development Center, the National Education Center for Agricultural Safety and most recently the Industrial Technologies building, which opened in August 2010.
+The Peosta campus currently includes the main building, the Gas Utilities and Construction building, a Child Development Center, the National Education Center for Agricultural Safety and the Industrial Technologies building, which opened in August 2010.